DisDoh/BlockChain_Backup/README.md

-# Create a README.md file with the provided content

-readme_content = """
 # Blockchain Application

 This is a Kivy-based blockchain application for managing files, users, and access permissions.
 The application supports creating a blockchain, registering users, adding files to the blockchain, searching files, backing up the blockchain, and granting permissions.